Payfect/payfect-doc/docs/payment/callback.md

     return json.loads(fernet.decrypt(signature.encode('utf-8')).decode('utf-8'))
 ```

+## Validating the Decrypted Data

+After decrypting the signature, it is crucial to validate that the decrypted data matches the data in the original POST body.
+If there are discrepancies, it could indicate that the API data has been tampered with.
+In such cases, appropriate measures should be taken to handle the potential security breach.

 ## Callback Payload

-After decrypting the signature, the callback payload will be in the following format:
+The callback payload will be in the following format:

 ```json
 {